-A parcel of submerged land in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:
+A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:

-BEGINNING at the most westerly corner of Lot 58, as said lot is shown and so designated on that certain map of Tract No. 8040 filed in Book 350, Pages 27 through 37 of Miscellaneous Maps, Official Records of said County; thence along the northwesterly extension of the southwesterly line of said lot 30.00 feet; thence northeasterly and parallel with the northwesterly line of said lot 60.00 feet to the northwesterly extension of the northeasterly line of said lot; thence southeasterly along said extension to the most northerly corner of said lot; thence southwesterly along said northwesterly line of said lot to the POINT OF BEGINNING.
+BEGINNING at the most easterly corner of Lot 18, as said lot is shown and so designated on that certain map of Tract No. 4677 in Book 168, Pages 14 through 18 of Miscellaneous Maps, Official Records of said County; thence northeasterly along the prolongation of the southeasterly line of said lot 30.00 feet to a line parallel with the bulkhead line of said lot; thence northwesterly along said parallel line 60.00 feet to the intersection with the northeasterly prolongation of the northwesterly line of said lot; thence southeasterly 30.00 feet along the prolongation of said northwesterly line to the most northerly corner of said lot; thence along the northeasterly line of said lot to the POINT OF BEGINNING.